k11n/konstellation/docs/guide/index.md

 % kon certificate sync
 ```

-After this, your app should be automatically available via https
+After this, your app should be automatically available via HTTPS.
+Note: ACM is region aware, your cluster and certificates must reside in the same region for them to be usable.

 ### Configuring your app